-At the application stage: you must demonstrate your intention to reside within 100 kilometres of the business you intend to operate, and you must demonstrate your intention to reside in B.C. for the majority of time while on a work permit.
+At the application stage: you must demonstrate your intention to reside within 100 kilometres of the business (unless otherwise specified in your performance agreement) you intend to operate, and you must demonstrate your intention to reside in B.C. for the majority of time while on a work permit.